-The discount rate used to measure the total pension liability was 7.5% and 8.0%, respectively at June 30 2015 and 2014.
+The discount rate used to measure the total pension liability was 7.5% at June 30, 2016 and 2015.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and the Commonwealth's contributions will be made at rates equal to the difference between actuarially determined contributions rates and the member rates.
 Based on those assumptions, the net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.